-If you’ve got a thing about flowers, color, beauty, history, and/or sweet smelling air, Keukenhof Gardens in the Netherlands, not far from Amsterdam, is the place for you.
+If you’ve got a thing for flowers, color, beauty, history and sweet-smelling air, the Netherlands’ Keukenhof Gardens, not far from Amsterdam, is the place for you.
 It’s gorgeous.
-So gorgeous, in fact, that no-one has ever taken a bad photograph there.
+So gorgeous, in fact, that no one has ever taken a bad photograph there.
 Well, not of the flowers anyway.

 Author Archives | Philippa Burne

 Turkish Memorial at Gallipoli The sun is shining, warm with the beginning of spring.
 The narrow sandy beach is deserted.
 Tiny crystal clear waves lap at the few piles of seaweed.
 It’s an idyllic scene and hard to imagine thousands of soldiers landing here at dawn on April 25, 1915.
 But I try, because this […]